wp-plugins/folder-gallery/readme.txt

 Otherwise, you should set a different lightbox engine (than the one used by your plugin) in Folder Gallery Options.

+= I'd like to display a single thumbnail instead of the full thumbnails list =

+Add the attribute `thumbnails` in the shortcode with value `single` or `<any valid number 'n'>` to display only the first or n-th thumbnail.

+	[foldergallery folder="path" title="My Gallery" thumbnails=5]

 == Screenshots ==
 1. Folder Gallery Options
 2. Folder Gallery in a post
 3. Folder Gallery Lightbox

 == Changelog ==

+= 1.1b2 [2013-02-12] =
+* Allow to specify which thumbnail to display in 'single' mode
+* Display title under the thumbnail in 'single' mode
+* Improved error messages
+* Update FAQ

 = 1.1b1 [2013-02-10] =
 * Add a 'thumbnails' option/attribute to set how many thumbnails should be displayed in the gallery : all (default), first or none (display link instead).